How to Save Money When Buying stainless steel investment casting parts

 4. Part Complexity & Size

-Part complexity and size can increase tooling costs or add extra operations and costs to the manufacturing process.
+The complexity and size of a part can escalate tooling costs or incur additional operations and manufacturing expenses.

 Pulls, Cores, and Inserts

-Cast-in features such as logos or inserts can save on machining and assembly costs.
-For example, steel tubing could be cast into the product, rather than assembled on as a secondary operation.
+Incorporating cast-in features like logos or inserts can conserve machining and assembly costs.
+For example, steel tubing could be integrated during casting rather than added as a secondary operation.

 Multi-Cavity Mold